bologer/anycomment.io/README.txt

 Current workaround is to copy some of the Privacy Policy from another website, correct it to you own, have public URL to it and specify it on Facebook.

-A bit later, on AnyComment website, we will have Privacy Policy template, which you may use to correct to your own and enable API easily.
+On the next release, special options will be enabled on plugin to have Privacy Policy URL out of the box! :)

 == Changelog ==